 - as needed, identifying, reviewing and bringing forward issues of ethical importance deserving the attention of Council and the ECC;

-- sustaining and enhancing the Bioethics Curriculum and other bioethics educational resources, as appropriate; and
+- sustaining and enhancing the Bioethics Curriculum and other bioethics educational resources, as appropriate;

-- adjudicating submissions for the KJR Wightman Award for Scholarship in Ethics and the Royal College Excellence in Ethics Education Award;
+- adjudicating submissions for the KJR Wightman Award for Scholarship in Ethics and the Royal College Excellence in Ethics Education Award; and

-- advance residents’ and Fellows’ ethics education
+- advance residents’ and Fellows’ ethics education.

 Individuals from other organizations, such as the Collège des médecins du Québec, and the and the Resident Doctors of Canada (RDoC) may be invited to attend meetings as guests when appropriate, and as such shall not be counted for the purposes of establishing quorum.